5-pebbles/dianac/README.md

 ### Statements

-A DCL program consists of one or more files containing _statements_.
+A program consists of one or more files containing _statements_.
 A _statement_ consists of _tokens_ separated by whitespace and terminated by a newline character.

 ### Comments

 A _comment_ can reside on its own line or be appended to a statement.
-The comment consists of an octothorp (#) followed by the text of the comment.
-A newline character terminates the comment.
+The comment consists of an octothorp (#) followed by the text of the comment and a terminating newline character.

 ### Labels

 A _label_ can be placed before the beginning of a statement.
 During compilation the label is assigned the address of the following statement and can be used as a keyword operand.
-A label consists of the `LABEL` keyword followed by an _identifier_ labels are global in scope and appear in the files symbol table.
+A label consists of the `LAB` keyword followed by an _identifier_ labels are global in scope and appear in the files symbol table.

 ### Tokens